DimiTech/dimitech.github.io/_posts/2018-07-16-my-problem-with-promises.markdown

 Is there a better solution though?

-The TC39 members were working on it but the [Promise cancellation](https://github.com/tc39/proposal-cancelable-promises) proposal was withdrawn since they could not reach a concensus.
+The TC39 members were working on it but the [Promise cancellation](https://github.com/tc39/proposal-cancelable-promises) proposal was withdrawn since they could not reach a consensus.

 Until we get language support for cancellation we will have to use an external async library to solve this problem.